 Collaboration is key to our success.
 We receive assistance from Euclid churches, businesses, schools, gardeners, as well as auxiliary groups.
-Every Wednesday and Saturday we receive bread donations from Schwebel’s, pastries and doughnuts from Wojtila’s, and bagels from Bagel Buddy’s.
 We are extremely pleased and proud of the contributions made by individuals and local businesses.

 Our collaboration extends to agencies including the Greater Cleveland Food Bank, The Hunger Network of Greater Cleveland, and Catholic Charities.
 These wonderful organizations offer us additional support and help us make important connections to build a strong network.
-Our relationship with the Greater Cleveland Food Bank has helped us establish retail pick ups at Marc’s, Aldi, Save A Lot, Dave’s, and Target.
+Our relationship with the Greater Cleveland Food Bank has helped us establish retail pick ups at Marc’s, Aldi, Dave’s, Target, Big Lots, Trader Joe’s and Meijer.
 These pickups yield an array of different kinds of items including fresh produce, frozen meat, baked goods, a variety of non-perishables, and household items.

 It is extremely important for the EHC to offer fresh, healthy produce.
 To accomplish this we schedule additional pick ups at the GCFB to shop their free produce market, we accept donations from the Memorial Park Community Garden, Veteran’s Combating Childhood Hunger, and individual gardeners.
 We take the responsibility of providing healthy options very seriously and we understand how important those options are to the families and individuals we serve.